 Are you ready to sample one of these tasty jewels?

+You better share these or you will end up on sugar overload!
 I’m ready to sink my teeth into one of these babies right now!